Trump risked national secrets, US prosecutors allege in indictment | Politics

 Prosecutors said the unauthorized disclosure of the classified documents could risk U.S. national security, foreign relations, and intelligence gathering.
 The indictment of a former U.S. president on federal charges is unprecedented in American history and emerges at a time when Trump is the front-runner for the Republican presidential nomination next year.

-"I AM AN INNOCENT MAN!"
-Trump wrote on his Truth Social platform on Thursday after announcing he had been indicted.
 Trump has previously said he declassified those documents while president, but his attorneys have declined to make that argument in court filings.
+TRUMP APPOINTEE AS JUDGE

 U.S. District Judge Aileen Cannon has been initially assigned to oversee the case, a source who was briefed on the matter said on Friday.
 She could preside over the trial as well, said the source, who spoke on condition of anonymity.
 Cannon, appointed by Trump in 2019, made headlines last year when she decided in favor of the former U.S. president at a pivotal stage of the case and was later reversed on appeal.